 How can you boost innovation in your business ?
 Penalize inaction, and celebrate failure.
 Successful creatives are not afraid of mistakes or failure: they know that good ideas often arise from tireless experimentation and a chain of failed attempts.
-People who avoid mistakes and failures suffocate all potential innovation. company should reward its employees for their successes and failures alike.

 5 Keys to Developing an Innovation Culture

 JUNE 25, 2015